ghga-de/ghga-metadata-schema/docs/schema_markdown/DataAccessCommittee_institute.md

 # Slot: institute

-The institute a person is affiliated with.
+The Institute a person is affiliated with.

 URI: [GHGA:DataAccessCommittee_institute](https://w3id.org/GHGA/DataAccessCommittee_institute)